return42/sphkerneldoc/linux_src_doc/tools/testing/selftests/kselftest_harness_h.rst

 Defines a test that depends on a fixture (e.g., is part of a test case).
 Very similar to \ :c:func:`TEST`\  except that *self* is the setup instance of fixture's datatype exposed for use by the implementation.

+Warning: use of ASSERT_* here will skip TEARDOWN.

 .. _`test_harness_main`: